-The Women's Mentoring Program is aimed at female employees with longer management experience who would like to benefit from internal and external top managers from the business world as mentees and broaden their horizons as well as at all female colleagues who would like to develop themselves further, have already gained initial leadership experience or would like to move in this direction.
+The Women's Mentoring Program is aimed at female employees who would like to benefit from internal or external top managers from the business world as mentees and broaden their horizons.
 The goal of the Women's Mentoring Program is to give female employees the opportunity to deal intensively with the topic of women and careers, to have an in-depth personal exchange with their mentors and to build a network within the Bank.
 In this program, top executives from BAWAG Group make themselves available to the female mentors to share their experience in joint discussions and to provide advice to the mentees.

 During the mentoring year, the mentees are offered professional and personal development content in workshops, networking events and extensive further training as part of the BAWAG Academy.
 Participants have the opportunity to talk to internal experts on the topics of finance, risk and retail, as well as to exchange ideas with members of BAWAG Group's Management Board in a very personal setting during business talks.
-The 7th BAWAG Group Women's Mentoring Program was successfully completed in Q3 2021.
-The last Women's Mentoring Program was finished in Q1 2023.
+The 9th Women's Mentoring Program will be finished in Q1 2024.